In total, the names of 128 priests have been disclosed by the Archdiocese of Los Angeles.

 In many cases, victim compensation programs have their own vetting process to determine who they will accept.
 People often wonder if they have enough evidence, or if the church will believe them.
 Only you know the truth, and if you were the victim of sexual assault, we can help you to take care of the paperwork.

 After years of letting this plague of sexual abuse run unchecked, the Catholic Church is finally cracking down on its own.
-Currently, the Archdiocese of Los Angeles has only announced that a compensation program is in the works.
+The California ICP began September 16, 2019, and closes on January 31st, 2020.

 Why Should I get a Lawyer?